 Transfer Money

-Blue (Dollar) is BACK
+Blue (Dollar) is Still a Thing!

-Getting a grasp on Argentina’s unique economy is important for budget conscious travelers headed to Argentina.
+Getting a grasp on Argentina’s unique economy is important for budget-conscious travelers headed to Argentina.

 ‘Blue Dollar’ is an euphemism for the black market exchange for U.S. dollars, which is created by the government’s own policies to manipulate the currency market.